 Calculating RAROC under IFRS 9

-The calculation of RAROC under IFRS 9 involves several components, with a particular focus on expected credit losses (EL).
+The calculation of RAROC under IFRS 9 involves several components, with a particular focus on expected credit losses (ECL).
 Engelmann & Pham (2020) proposed a formula that incorporates the Expected Loss Coverage (ELC) over the lifetime of a loan:

 Where:

-Interest Income: This includes the income generated from the financial asset, typically in the form of interest payments or dividends.
+- Interest Income: This includes the income generated from the financial asset, typically in the form of interest payments or dividends.

-Costs: Costs encompass various expenses associated with the asset, such as funding costs, operational costs, and expected credit losses.
+- Costs: Costs encompass various expenses associated with the asset, such as funding costs, operational costs, and expected credit losses.

-Capital: This represents the amount of capital allocated to cover unexpected losses.
+- Capital: This represents the amount of capital allocated to cover unexpected losses.
 It acts as a buffer against potential defaults or credit losses.

 Engelmann & Pham’s formula emphasizes the importance of Expected Loss Coverage, which reflects the anticipated credit losses over the lifetime of the asset.
 By incorporating ELC, the formula provides a more comprehensive assessment of risk-adjusted returns.